Three Waters Reform

 Over the past few years, the Government has been considering how three water services (drinking water, wastewater and stormwater) should best be regulated and delivered in New Zealand.

-Timeline of Council's recent work
+Timeline of recent Council work

 The assessment of Clutha District’s rural water supplies, looking at how schemes could operate in the future, is now complete and available to the public.